Matter and Materials: Identify and apply knowledge of organic molecules in everyday life and industrial context

 .

 This group has the formula [latex]\scriptsize \displaystyle \text{C}{{\text{H}}_{\text{3}}}[/latex], which is methane without a hydrogen atom.
 However, because it is not part of the main chain, it is given the suffix -yl (i.e. methyl).
-The position of the methyl group comes just before its name (see the next step).
+The position of the methyl group comes just before its name (see the next step). - Combine the elements of the compound’s name into a single word in the order of branched group; prefix; name ending according to the functional group

 .